MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-file-types.md

 - If the **Confidential \ All Employees** sensitivity label applies classification and protection: You could apply this label to a file named sales.pdf and a file named sales.txt.
 You could also apply just protection to these files, without classification.

-> [!TIP]
-> If you need to protect files that don't have built in support for protection, you can use the File Explorer to limit access to specified email addresses only.
-For more information, see [Using File Explorer to classify and protect files](clientv2-classify-protect.md#use-the-file-explorer-to-classify-and-protect-files).
->

 ## File types supported for protection